caseypaquola/BigBrainWarp/docs/pages/tutorial_communities.rst

    :align: center

-Check [tick emoji].
+Check ✔️.
 Then, we can load the microstructure profiles from the BigBrainWarp repository and calculate the central moments of each profile.
 The central moments are an efficient parameterisation of a distribution that have been used with histological data previously to perform observer-independent identification of areal borders (Schleicher, 1999).

 .. code-block:: matlab